 Sandusky earned his doctor of philosophy in business administration from Northcentral University, his master of arts in organizational management from the University of Phoenix and his bachelor of business administration in marketing from Davenport University in Grand Rapids, Michigan.
 He is married to Jennifer and has two children, Addison and Jakob.
 Sandusky enjoys reading, teaching, golfing, bicycling and spending time with family and friends.
 He is a Grand Rapids, Michigan, native.

 “Dr. Sandusky is passionate about traditional age students and adult learners and their needs in this challenging higher education environment.
 He enjoys working with corporate executives on developing customized learning programs to impact their bottom line organizational performance and is very excited to join the Northwood University staff and faculty in support of our mission,” states Dr. Pretty.
 “I believe his experiences in enrollment management and background in corporate development, along with his strong beliefs and alignment with the Northwood Idea, are a perfect match.
 I am looking forward to his help to strategically shape and grow the residential campuses and adult degree program in our quest of developing the future leaders of a global, free-enterprise society.”

-Stephan came to Northwood University after a long career in senior management for the Sears Holding Corporation and Kmart Corporation.
-He was at Arthur Andersen & Co. and Blue Shield of California prior to Sears.
+Karl came to Northwood after a long career in senior management for the Kmart Corporation and Sears Holdings Corporation.
+Prior to joining Sears, Roebuck and Co., Karl began his professional career at the public accounting firm of Arthur Andersen & Co.